sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

-The proposal is to introduce a new component called NSF Manager that will be responsible for both shutdown orchestration and reconciliation monitoring during warm reboot.
+The proposal is to introduce a new component called Warmboot Manager that will be responsible for both shutdown orchestration and reconciliation monitoring during warm reboot.
 It will leverage Redis DB features provided by swss-common to create a common framework for warm-boot orchestration.
 As a result, there will be a unified framework for warm-boot orchestration for all switch stack components.
 The new warm-boot orchestration will eliminate the container shutdown ordering dependencies, thereby improving warm reboot performance.
-NSF Manager will be an alternative to the existing SONiC warm-boot orchestation scripts and thus both these orchestration frameworks will co-exist in SONiC.
+Warmboot Manager will be an alternative to the existing SONiC warm-boot orchestation scripts and thus both these orchestration frameworks will co-exist in SONiC.
 More details about this are described in the [Backward Compatibility](#backward-compatibility) section.

 ### Requirements